 Superpowers Tracking, Operational Logistics

 This, coupled with over 20 years of extensive work and cutting edge development as an educator and consultant in outdoor education, lead him to found Trackers Earth.
 The goal, go beyond camp.
-The result, an organization that serves over 16,000 students with nearly as of 2014.
+The result, an organization that serves over 16,000 students as of 2015.
 He is also a high end consultant for other outdoor education organizations concerning their safety, organizational, and outreach policies.
 In his free time, Tony enjoys exploring the wilderness near his home, tracking two different bobcat, one particular bear, that certain herd of elk, and handful of deer with his son, Robin, and daughter, Annie in the lead.

 Codenames High Elf Queen of Admin